syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/How-to-give-the-space-between-text-and-Icon-in-the-GroupBarItem.md

 title: How to give the space between text and Icon in the GroupBarItem
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## How to give the space between text and Icon in the GroupBarItem
+# How to give the space between text and Icon in the GroupBarItem

 The Padding property of GroupBarItem provides spacing between Icons and text in the GroupBarItems.